balderdashy/sails-docs/Migration-Guide.md

 ##### Generators

-Talk about sails rc (/.sailsrc)

-Now seperate modules that anyone can write.

-New Generators
-Custom Generators
-Sails-generate-generator
+Sails has used `generators` for a while now but for v0.10, we restructured them to be more open and accessible.

+For a complete guide to what generators are and how they work,[Look here!](https://github.com/balderdashy/sails-docs/blob/master/Guide:%20Using%20Generators.md)

 ##### Command Line Tool

 The big change here is how you create a new api.
 In the past you called `sails generate new_api`.
 This would generate a new controller and model called `new_api` in the appropriate places.
-You can still do this but now you use `sails generate api new_api`
+This is now done using `sails generate api new_api`

 You can still generate models and controllers seperately using the same [CLI Commands](./#!documentation/reference/CommandLine/)